Zhong Qirong

-Zhong Qirong, GBS (Chinese: 鍾期榮; July 29, 1920 – March 2, 2014), was born in Changsha, Hunan Province, China.
-She attended Changsha Private Youyou School (now Youyou School in Tianxin District, Changsha), the Provincial Daotian Middle School, and Zhounan Private Girls’ School in Hunan.
-In 1944, she graduated from the Law Department of Wuhan University and later went on to pursue further studies in France, where she earned a doctorate in law from the University of Paris.
-She was recognized as the first female judge in China.
-In 1956, Chung settled in Hong Kong.
+Zhong Qirong GBS (Chinese: 鍾期榮; 29 July 1920 – 2 March 2014), also rendered Chung Chi Yung and Chung Chi-wing, was a Chinese educator.
 Together with her husband, Hu Hung-lick, she co-founded Hong Kong Shue Yan University and served as its president.

-In 2007, Canadian amateur astronomer Yang Guangyu named an asteroid, “34779 Zhong Qirong,” discovered in 2001, in her honor.
-On March 2, 2014, Zhong Qirong died at Ruttonjee Hospital in Hong Kong at the age of 93.
+On 2 March 2014, Zhong Qirong died at Ruttonjee Hospital in Hong Kong at the age of 93.
 She was laid to rest at the Cape Collinson Chinese Permanent Cemetery.